maksimKorzh/code-monkey-kim/README.md

     hit 26 (from 0226); 20 (from 0220) and the right offset, F8 shows up on the the display.

     ----------------------------------------------------------------------------------
-    0x2000 DISASSEMBLER - lists your program to serial port
+    0x2000 DISASM - lists your program to serial port
     ----------------------------------------------------------------------------------
     Store the address from which you want to start disassembling in $00 (high byte, ie 02) and $01 (low byte, ie 00).
 Obviously, given that this outputs text, you will need the serial terminal